AbhaySinghania/Bike-Share-Analysis/README.md

 # Bike-Share-Analysis
+In this project, I used data provided by Motivate, a bike share system provider for many major cities in the United States, to uncover the bike share usage patterns.
+I compared the system usage between three large cities: Chicago, New York City, and Washington, DC.

 Python is used to explore data related to bike share systems for three major cities in the United States—Chicago, New York City, and Washington.

 The Datasets